 Looking for an easy, yet impressive recipe to make a showstopping side dish?
 This Boursin Mashed Potatoes recipe adds herbed cheese to fluffy mashed potatoes make them extra creamy and out-of-this-world delicious.

-- Russet Potatoes.
-Or Yukon gold.
+You can use Russet or Yukon gold potatoes.
 Both are great for mashing!
 I stick to Russet because that’s how my mom makes them, and they just taste like home to me.

-- Boursin.
-Any flavor will do!
+Any flavor of Boursin will do!
 I used the garlic and fine herbs flavor in the dish pictured, but I’ve also made this with the basil & chive and shallot & chive flavors with great success.

-For this recipe, I used Garlic and Fine Herbs, but you can use any flavor.
-You can also use a different brand of herbed Gournay cheese and get similar results.
+You can use a different brand of herbed Gournay cheese and get similar results.

 Boursin Mashed Potatoes Tips and Tricks